datstartup/ubuntuopenbox/lessons/m63-systemd.md

 ### 2. Check services status

 {: notice--info}
-If a `systemctl` command just for checking infomation, it does not need root power (sudo).
+If a `systemctl` command is just for checking information, it does not need root power (sudo).

 Check the status of a service:
 ```bash